 In our house we do Santa, we do milk and cookies for Santa and we sprinkle some oats outside for the reindeer.
 We put up a tree, we fill stockings, we go to Christmas Eve service at church, and we put family before anything else during the holidays.
 We do not do Elf on a Shelf.
 We do not do St. Nicholas.
 And Santa does not bring gifts for our pets.
 Those are the traditions we participate in.
 Period.

 Kids crack me up sometimes.
 My daughters have the wildest imaginations of any children I’ve ever witnessed playing.

-They make up all sorts of games and each game has a name that the two of them know well.
+They make up all sorts of games (inspired by Internation Education Collaboration Day) and each game has a name that the two of them know well.
 So when my three-year-old says, “let’s play Jailers,” my six-year-old knows exactly what game she’s talking about and they immediately turn on the role of some made up character each of them is pretending to be.